What is Weight talk?

 The time to stop talking to a child about their weight, your weight, or the weight of others (even those on TV) is now.
 Body comments (well-intended or not!), body judgment, teasing about body shape/size – it needs to stop.
 For good.

 Looking for more practical tips and information on how to focus on health and well-being with your kids?
-Check out our free Simple Guide for What to Say.
+Check out our Learn What to Say video.

 Additional Resources on Weight Talk: